maxbannach/Jdrasil/README.md

 Jdrasil is build in a very modular fashion.
 This allows researchers to simply add new algorithms, heuristics, or preprocessing routines, which can then be combined in any way.

 # Installation
-For an installation that fits the PACE requirements change the path to the `javac` program in `makeJava.sh`, `lib/pblib/makeJNI_linux.sh`, `lib/glucose/simp/makeJNI_linux.sh`, and `lib/glucose/parallel/makeJNI_linux.sh`; and the path to the directory containing the file `jni.h` in `lib/pblib/makeJNI_linux.sh`, `lib/glucose/simp/makeJNI_linux.sh`, and `lib/glucose/parallel/makeJNI_linux.sh`.
-Afterwards you can simply execute the following:
+For an installation that fits the PACE requirements change the path to the java compiler, the c++ compiler, the java directory and the java executable in the first four lines of `Makefile` Afterwards you can simply execute the following:
 ```
 cd jdrasil
 make